porchard/snATACseq-NextFlow/README.md

 2. Chrom size files for each genome
 3. bwa indices (compatible with bwa v.
 0.7.15)
 4. TSS files (BED6 files denoting TSS positions)
-5. Path to the barcode whitelist (the 10X whitelist is included in this repo)
+5. Path to the barcode whitelist.
+The 10X ATAC v1 (737K-cratac-v1.txt) and 10X ATAC multiome (737K-arc-v1.txt) whitelists are included in this repo.

 You'll also need to set the params.results variable -- either in the nextflow.config file itself, or on the command line when you run the pipeline ('--results /path/to/results').